djsmithdev/combatmode/README.md

 ## <img width="20" height="20" src="./cmlogo.svg"> INSTRUCTIONS

-After installing the AddOn, you'll be greeted by this message upon login:
+After installing the AddOn, you'll be greeted by this message upon your first login on each character:

 ![previewMsg](./previewMsg.png)

-1. You can use these commands or go to Game Menu (ESC) > Options > AddOns > Combat Mode.
+1. Click OK to proceed or go to Game Menu (ESC) > Options > AddOns > Combat Mode.
-2. In the options panel, you'll be able to set up a key to enable Combat Mode, through either a toggle (on/off) style or press & hold.
+2. In the options panel, you'll be able to configure the addon to your liking.
-3. When toggled off, your mouse buttons are remapped to what they were originally.
+3. Please, take your time reading what each option does, their tooltips and dev notes.
+They answer the majority of the most commonly asked questions.

 <br />